roothide/Developer/entitlements.md

 generally your tweak don't need do this, we recommend that you stored all data of jailbreak app/binary/tweak in /var/ in jbroot. in some case if you really need to do this, you can write a daemon to handle it.

+***also, macho files(executable/framework/dylib) in jbroot:/var/ or jbroot:/tmp/ can not be loaded due to the security mechanism of iOS, you should put them in other directories in jbroot.***

 # reserved directory in jbroot